decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ### ProofGen

 This operation computes a zero-knowledge proof-of-knowledge of a signature, while optionally selectively disclosing from the original set of signed messages.
 The "prover" may also supply a presentation header, see [presentation header selection](#presentation-header-selection) for more details.

-The generators and messages are supplied as pairs in two different lists: the first list containing (generator, message) pairs with signed messages that will be revealed, and the second list containing (generator, message) pairs corresponding to the signed messages that will be kept hidden.
+The generators and messages are supplied as pairs in two different lists: the first list containing (generator, message) pairs containing messages that will be revealed, and the second list containing (generator, message) pairs corresponding to the signed messages that will be kept hidden.
 The union of those two lists MUST equal the list of (generator, message) pairs supplied to Sign (i.e., the second list MUST contain all (generator, message) pairs corresponding to signed messages that do not appear in the first list).
+This means that, although the two lists are not required (i.e., one can elect to not reveal any message etc.), both lists cannot be empty at the same time, assuming that the original list supplied to the Sign operation was also non-empty (if that's the case, then both lists must be empty)

 ```
-proof = ProofGen(PK, signature,
+proof = ProofGen(PK, signature, header, ph,
                  [(H_i1, msg_i1), ..., (H_iR, msg_iR)],
-                 [(H_h1, msg_h1), ..., (H_hU, msg_hU)],
+                 [(H_h1, msg_h1), ..., (H_hU, msg_hU)])
-                 header, ph)

 Inputs:

 - PK (REQUIRED), an octet string of the form outputted by the SkToPk operation.
 - signature (REQUIRED), an octet string of the form outputted by the Sign operation.
-- [(H_i1, msg_i1), ..., (H_iR, msg_iR)] (REQUIRED), Generators and message pairs
-                                        corresponding to messages to be revealed.
-                                        Generators must be G1 points, and the
-                                        messages must be non-zero scalars mod q.
-- [(H_h1, msg_h1), ..., (H_hU, msg_hU)] (REQUIRED), Generators and messages pairs
-                                        corresponding to messages to be kept hidden.
-                                        Generators must be G1 points, and the
-                                        messages must be non-zero scalars mod q.
-- header (OPTIONAL), an octet string containing context and application specific information.
+- header (OPTIONAL), an octet string containing context and application specific
+     information.
 If not supplied, it defaults to an empty string.
 - ph (OPTIONAL), octet string.
+- [(H_i1, msg_i1), ..., (H_iR, msg_iR)] (OPTIONAL), a list of generators and message
+     pairs corresponding to messages to be revealed.
+Generators must be G1 points,
+     and the messages must be non-zero scalars mod q.
+If not supplied, it will
+     default to the empty array ("[]").
+The list MUST be ordered based on the index
+     of the generators.
+- [(H_h1, msg_h1), ..., (H_hU, msg_hU)] (OPTIONAL), a list of generators and messages
+     pairs corresponding to messages to be kept hidden.
+Generators must be G1 points,
+     and the messages must be non-zero scalars mod q.
+If not supplied, it will
+     default to the empty array ("[]").
+The list MUST be ordered based on the index
+     of the generators.

 Parameters: